 There are a number of signs characteristic of any tumor process.
 These symptoms include:

-• chronic manifestations of fatigue;
+• chronic symptoms of fatigue;

 • fast fatiguability;

-• a sharp decrease in body weight indicators;
+• a sharp decrease in body weight;

 • manifestation of anemia.